 How is B.S.E. independent work organized?

-In four departments – Chemical and Biological Engineering, Civil and Environmental Engineering, Electrical Engineering, and Operations Research and Financial Engineering – independent work is done as a full-year senior thesis that counts as two courses (junior independent work is also available, and ORFE has a one-term senior option.)
+In four departments – Chemical and Biological Engineering, Civil and Environmental Engineering, Electrical and Computer Engineering, and Operations Research and Financial Engineering – independent work is done as a full-year senior thesis that counts as two courses (junior independent work is also available, and ORFE has a one-term senior option.)
 In Mechanical and Aerospace Engineering, students do either one-semester senior independent work or two-semester senior theses or senior projects with design (one-semester junior independent work is also available.)
 In Computer Science, independent work consists of one or more one-semester projects, although it is increasingly common for students to connect two semesters of independent work to make a full-year senior thesis.
 Each department has a system for matching students with independent work advisers.
 Often faculty members list topics that they’d like to have a student work on, but if a student has a personal interest and there is a faculty member willing to supervise it, and it doesn’t cost an immense amount, it’s usually possible to do.
 Funding is available from SEAS for modest expenses connected with junior and senior independent work and theses.

 Can I study abroad as a B.S.E. student?

 Yes, and an increasing number of students are doing so.
 Recently, B.S.E. students have studied in Denmark, France, England, Australia, New Zealand, South Africa, China, Chile, Argentina, Hungary, Kenya and Switzerland.
 English-speaking countries are most popular, for although your language skills may be adequate to learn history or literature, learning about the derivation of Navier-Stokes equations in an exotic language may be more than you can handle, but that’s only a practical limitation and we’re happy to consider any reasonable program.
 Early planning is key, even a year or more in advance.
-A year-long exchange program with Oxford is open to ELE, MAE, and CEE students with possible expansion to COS, other exchanges with CentraleSupélec in Paris, University of Cantabria in Spain, ETH-Zürich, Hong Kong U, and TU Delft.
-Many other destinations are open as well, such as Edinburgh and Melbourne.
+A year-long exchange program with Oxford is open to ECE, MAE, and CEE students with possible expansion to COS, other exchanges with CentraleSupélec in Paris, University of Cantabria in Spain, ETH-Zürich, and Hong Kong U. Many other destinations are open as well, such as Edinburgh and Melbourne.
 Consult with the associate dean for undergraduate affairs and the director of the Study Abroad program.
 See http://www.princeton.edu/oip/sap/.

 Can I pursue a certificate program as a B.S.E. student?